glokhoff/RaspDAB/README.md

 # License

 The documentation in this project is offered under the Creative Commons Zero v1.0 Universal license.
-(But would be nice if you mention the source ;o) Also, please inform me if you found this project useful and actually created a DAB ensemble based on it: raspdab (at) radio4brainport (dot) org )
+(But would be nice if you mention the source ;o) Also, please inform me if you found this project useful and actually created a DAB ensemble based on it: raspdab (at) lokhoff (dot) com )